Făt-Frumos with the Golden Hair: Publication

-The tale was also published the title Fet-Frumosu cu perulu de auru, both by author I. C. Fundescu and Romanian folklorist Atanasie Marian Marienescu in newspaper Albina (ro).
+The tale was also published under the title Fet-Frumosu cu perulu de auru, both by author I. C. Fundescu and Romanian folklorist Atanasie Marian Marienescu in newspaper Albina (ro).

 Synopsis

 A hermit lived alone.
 One day, a box floated down the river to him.
 It contained a beautiful boy child, Făt-Frumos, and a letter saying that his mother was a king's daughter who had erred and done this out of fear of her parents.
 A grape vine sprung up in his hut, and with its fruit, he was able to feed the child.
 When he was grown, the hermit died, telling him that a lion would come to dig his grave, and that he should take the horse reins in the attic, which, if he shook, would bring him a horse.
 He did as his foster father said.
 The horse gave him clothing, and he rode off.
 At the horse's direction, he took service with three fairies.
 The horse told him that every seven years, their bathroom had a flow of gold that would turn anyone's hair gold; it also had a chest with three magnificent suits of clothing.
 One day, the fairies went to a party but directed him to summon them back if the gold started to flow.
 It did.
 The horse directed him to bathe in it himself and take the clothes.
 He did, and they escaped the fairies.

 He hid his hair and got a job working for a gardener for a king.
 One day, the king's oldest daughter arranged for herself and her sisters to bring melons to the king: hers was overripe, her next sister's was ripe, the youngest's was just about ripe.
 His councilors explained that the oldest should have been married already, the next was ready for marriage, and even the youngest daughter was nearly ready.
 Suitors came for them, and the oldest was married to a prince.
 The wedding procession set out from the castle; only the youngest princess stayed behind.
 Făt-Frumos loosed his hair, put on the suit like a flowering meadow, and rode his horse over the garden.
 It did much damage, but the princess was enchanted with him.
 The gardener was angry, but the princess gave him gold and told him not to beat the boy.
 When the second sister married, the youngest princess stayed behind, the boy loosed his hair, wore a suit like the starry night and rode his horse, ruining the garden; the youngest princess bribed the gardener with two handfuls of gold not to beat him.
-The king had a feast at his hunting lodge; again the youngest princess did not go, and Făt-Frumos loosed his hair, wore a suit with the sun, the moon, and stars, and ruined the garden so badly that weeks did not restore it.
+The king had a feast at his hunting lodge; again the youngest princess did not go, and Făt-Frumos loosed his hair, wore a suit with the sun, the moon, and the stars, and ruined the garden so badly that weeks did not restore it.
 The youngest princess bribed the gardener with three handfuls of gold.